 The transport team easily loaded Dakota into a crate and then into the transport van.
 They were off on a 19-hour drive from Olympia, Washington to Wellington, CO where Dakota would have a full veterinary examination and his neuter surgery.
 He was a great traveler.
 He slept, ate snacks and was curious about his surroundings.

 Oftentimes, part of getting a new home at W.O.L.F. may also include getting a new name to celebrate a new life.
 After receiving numerous suggestions from W.O.L.F.’s social media followers, the young wolf dog was renamed Takoda.
 It means “friend to everyone” which is so fitting for the new boy.
 He is very social and friendly, and he enjoys meeting new people and getting lots of attention.

 After Takoda had a full veterinarian examination and neuter surgery, he was ready for the final leg of his journey.
 He made the short drive to the Sanctuary and was placed in his new home with his new companion JJ.
 The two had a slow introduction.
 Takoda spent his first night in his new habitat separated from JJ by an internal fence.
-Once the two were formally introduced, they quickly began to bond despite the fact that Takoda is 18 months old and JJ is 14 years old.
+Once the two were formally introduced, they quickly began to bond despite the fact that Takoda was 18 months old and JJ was 14 years old.